 -

-Feature | Free Plan | Pro Plan |
+| Feature | Free (Basic) | Pro | Enterprise |

-Dictation Limit | 2,000 words/week | Unlimited |
+| Dictation limit | 2,000 words/wk desktop, 1,000/wk iPhone | Unlimited | Unlimited |

-Command Mode | No | Yes |
+| Command Mode | No | Yes | Yes |

-AI Auto-Edits | Yes | Yes |
+| AI auto-edits | Yes | Yes | Yes |

-Personal Dictionary | Yes (local only) | Yes (synced) |
+| Personal dictionary | Yes (local) | Yes (synced) | Yes (shared) |

-Languages | 100+ | 100+ |
+| Languages | 100+ | 100+ | 100+ |

 The final verdict on Wispr Flow: How to choose the right AI tools

-On the other hand, you can’t just brush aside its rocky history with privacy.
-The company seems to have cleaned up its act, but the whole situation is a good reminder for anyone looking at AI tools: convenience isn’t worth giving up control and transparency.
+On the other hand, you can't just brush aside its rocky history with privacy.
+The company seems to have cleaned up its act, but the whole situation is a good reminder for anyone looking at AI assistants: convenience isn't worth giving up control and transparency.

-When you’re picking any AI tool, whether it’s for something personal like dictation or for your business’s customer support, you have to do your homework.
-The questions people had about Wispr Flow, ‘Where is my data going?’
-‘What are you using it for?’
-‘How much control do I actually have?’, are the exact same questions you should be asking any company.
+When you're picking any AI tool, whether it's for something personal like dictation or for your business's customer support, you have to do your homework.
+The questions people had about Wispr Flow — 'Where is my data going?'
+'What are you using it for?'
+'How much control do I actually have?' — are the exact same questions you should be asking any company.

 -